abuob/quick-import-cycle-checker/README.md

 If there are any, it will exit non-zero and print the files that are part of the cycle.
 Otherwise, it will not print anything and exit with zero.

+However, this is (currently) not configurable in any way, hence it is recommended to use the programmatic approach as described below.

 ### Programmatically

 It can be used programmatically e.g. in node as follows: